 What you will do

-Your role as a UI/UX Designer at Stampede will entail ideating, producing, validating and delivering successful digital products and services in the following capacity.
+Your role as a product designer at Stampede will entail ideating, producing, validating and delivering successful digital products and services in the following capacity.

 Visual & interaction design